Dyscalculia and Memorizing Multiplication Tables

 “The best way to learn times tables facts is to use a multi-sensory approach which makes the relationships between the facts explicit as well as providing plenty of opportunity for revision of facts.
 Teach pupils to understand the concept of multiplication by reasoning.
 They use step counting skills and their knowledge of number patterns to see multiplication as the structured repetition of a quantity.
 If pupils know the key facts of 10 x N and 5 x N for each times table, and understand the structure of the multiplication, they can quickly derive other facts.” - Jane Emerson and Patricia Babtie, The Dyscalculia Solution, p.
 148

-If you would like to learn more about teaching multiplication to dyscalculic learners, or about other teaching methods best for dyscalculia, please check out these resources below.
+If you would like to learn more about best practices for teaching dyscalculic students, please check out the following resources.